AdSinghh/Shopping-App-Ecomzy/README.md

 1. Fork the repository.

-2. Create a new branch: `git checkout -b my-feature-branch`.
+2. Create a new branch: `git checkout -b my-feature-branch`..

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.